 Would it get anywhere at Cannes?

 TagsAd advertising Apple Beta brand Branding brands Campaign.
-Campbell cannes Cannes Lions communications content courageous creativity data Digital effectiveness Facebook Google innovation Ipsos Ipsos ASI Lace Lucky Generals Malcolm McLaren marketing media mobile New Advertisng Agency Olympics planning retail social social media Startup Weekend Super Bowl SXSW SXSWi technology television tone of voice tv Twitter Viral
+Campbell cannes Cannes Lions communications content courageous creativity data Digital Direct Marketing effectiveness Facebook Google innovation Ipsos Ipsos ASI Lace Lucky Generals Malcolm McLaren marketing media mobile New Advertisng Agency Olympics planning retail social social media Startup Weekend Super Bowl SXSW SXSWi television tone of voice tv Twitter Viral